jonathankumar10/Calculator/README.md

 The _redirects file is used for deploying the webapp on netlify as index.html is not present in the root directory but in templates diectory.

+HTML, CSS and JavaScript was used for the implementation of this static website.
+This website has also been made responsive i.e. mobile friendly.